MEET OUR TEAM

 Cela earned an Associate of Arts degree while preparing for a career as a Registered Nurse and was accepted into a nursing program.
 Lucky for the team her career path took her in a different direction.
-Cela is certified as a Victim Advocate and most recently was certified as a Mental Health First Aide Instructor.
+Cela is certified as a Victim Advocate and the lead Mental Health First Aide Instructor.

 Cela is involved with the Kings Partnership for Prevention, and works with students in creating prevention campaigns.

 “Each day I remind myself of my purpose- to “fight the good fight” for all those who cannot.”

 Daniel joined the Behavioral Health team as a Recovery Support Coordinator in May of 2017.
 Daniel comes to the team with over five years of experience in the non-profit and human service field.
 Daniel was an Employment and Training Worker in the Family Stabilization Unit with Kings County Human Services before moving to Behavioral Health.
 There he assisted county residents overcome barriers and other crisis that prevented the residents to become self-sufficient.

 Some of Daniel other experience has included the Salvation Army Rehabilitation Center in Fresno where he worked as an Intake Coordinator and facilitated their Smoking Cessation classes.
 Daniel has also worked in the Employment Reentry Program for the ARC program.
 He has worked as a Bilingual DUI instructor in Fresno, and the Boys and Girls Club of Fresno County (in Sanger, CA) where he was the Program Assistant/Gang Prevention Coordinator.

 Daniel graduated from Fresno Pacific University where he earned a bachelor’s in Psychology.
 He is currently working on his Master’s in Marriage Family Therapy at Fresno Pacific University.